canonical/opensearch-operator/docs/how-to/enable-jwt-authentication.md

 juju grant-secret jwt-key jwt-integrator
 ```

-Next step is to provide the secret URI as configuration option:
+The next step is to provide the secret URI as configuration option:

 ```shell
 juju config jwt-integrator signing-key=<your-secret-URI>